From Pakistan to Texas, big rains after extreme heat deliver double punch

-LONDON - While Pakistanis count the cost of one of the country's worst recorded floods, heavy rain is hitting south-western China as the Texas city of Dallas recovers from a 10-inch deluge in a single day last month.
+LONDON - While Pakistanis count the cost of one of the country's worst recorded floods, heavy rain is hitting south-western China as the American city of Dallas, Texas recovers from a 250mm deluge in a single day last month.

+But extreme heat and extreme rainfall are closely related - and being gassed-up by climate change, scientists say.

-Sweltering spring temperatures in South Asia, topping 50 degrees Celsius, are likely to have warmed the Indian Ocean.
-That warm water would then have fuelled what the UN Secretary-General Antonio Guterres this week called "a monsoon on steroids" over Pakistan - dumping more than three times as much rain as the 30-year average for August and inundating a third of the country.
+Sweltering spring temperatures in South Asia, topping 50 deg C, are likely to have warmed the Indian Ocean.
+That warm water would then have fuelled what the United Nations Secretary-General Antonio Guterres this week called "a monsoon on steroids" over Pakistan - dumping more than three times as much rain as the 30-year average for August and inundating a third of the country.

-More than 1,100 people have been killed, crops are ruined, and homes destroyed, prompting urgent pleas for aid.
+More than 1,100 people have been killed, crops ruined and homes destroyed, prompting urgent pleas for aid.

 It will take weeks if not months to determine exactly how much of a role climate change may have played in this year's floods, but scientists agree it is supercharging extremes.